chainyjs/chainy/README.md

 Things to know about creating plugins:

-1. The context (what `this` means) of the plugin method is set to the chain that the plugin is executing on
+1. The context (what `this` means) of the plugin method is set to the chain that the plugin is executing on:

 	``` javascript
 	// when doing the following